DISLMcGill/DyMonD_agent_alternatives/Agent/README.md

 In order to run this file with the Tensorflow C++ API, the file agent.cpp and CMakeLists.txt must be placed in the directory tensorflow_cc/tensorflow_cc.
+These directories will be present when you build tensorflow for C++ with the tutorial used in the README.md file in the C++_API folder.